-The following describes the risks born by each Fund with respect to its investments.
+The following describes the risks born by the Fund with respect to its investments.

 Active Management Risk.
-Each Fund is subject to the risk that its investment management strategy may not produce the intended results.
+The Fund is subject to the risk that the investment management strategy may not produce the intended results.
 There can be no assurance that the securities selected by the adviser will produce positive returns.